'Under the landscape'

-Boulouki team, the Municipality of Thera and the local community of Therasia are organizing in partnership “Under the Landscape: Therasia 20-21” as a threefold event dedicated to the role of local cultures and the relevance of small settlements in the current cultural conjunction.
-A three-day symposium, a twelve-day practical workshop and a three-day gathering of participation and collaborative work are the three individual occurrences of this program which begins on fall 2020 and is completed on summer 2021.
+Boulouki team, the Municipality of Thera and the local community of Therasia are organizing in partnership 'Under the Landscape: Therasia 21-22' as a threefold event dedicated to the role of local cultures and the relevance of small settlements in the current cultural conjunction.
+A three-day symposium, a twelve-day practical workshop and a three-day gathering of participation and collaborative work are the three individual occurrences of this program which begins on spring 2021 and is completed on spring 2022.

 YOUNG MAKERS GATHERING

-An open event, the 3day Young Makers Gathering (6 – 8 Nov 2020) will inaugurate “Under the Landscape” on the first weekend of November 2020, having the Municipal School of Therasia in Manolas settlement at its epicenter.
+An open event, the 3day Young Makers Gathering (28 – 30 May 2021) will inaugurate “Under the Landscape” on the last weekend of May 2021, having the Municipal School of Therasia in Manolas settlement at its epicenter.
 During these three days, Boulouki alongside its interdisciplinary network of associates, as well as the teachers and students of Therasia, will go ahead with the cleaning and marking of the pathway that connects the central settlement of Manolas with the almost abandoned settlement of Agrilia.
 The main route axes of the deserted village, which are now blocked by the lush vegetation will be accessible again permitting, thus, the latter’s reclamation and protection.

 Map of Therasia